 - $0.25 per gallon capacity of 50-799 gallon rain tank

 - $1.00 per gallon capacity of 800 gallon and larger rain tank

 Note: The $0.25 and $1.00 per gallon capacity rebate amount includes tank, gutter, tank foundation, overflow, and miscellaneous materials which make up the system.

 For example, the rebate for a system with one 865-gallon tank and one 420-gallon tank is $970 ($865 @ $1 plus 420 @ $0.25).
 The rebate for a system with two 420-gallon tanks is $210 (840 @ $0.25), unless the tanks are connected and would yield a total volume of 840 gallons.

 Costs Not Covered

 The rainwater harvesting rebate program will not cover costs for the following:

 Zoning requirements for cisterns are set by City of Tucson Planning and Development Services within the city limits and by Pima County Development Services outside of the city limits.
-Within city limits, see the City of Tucson Land Use Code Sections 3.2.5 (Accessory Uses and Structures) and 3.2.6 (Perimeter Yards) .
+Within city limits, see the City of Tucson Land Use Code Sections 6.6.2 (Accessory Buildings & Structures) and 6.3.4 (Dimensional Standards for Perimeter Yards) .
 In the county, see the Pima County of Ordinances, Title 18 – Zoning, Chapter 18.07.030, Land Use Regulations, Section R (Rainwater Harvesting System) .